How Much Does an Arsenic Water Filter Cost? (2026 Price Breakdown)

 How often does the resin need to be replaced?

 It depends on your arsenic level and water volume.
 At 10-25 ppb arsenic with typical family-of-four usage, expect 5 to 7 years.
 At 25-50 ppb, expect 4 to 6 years.
 Above 50 ppb, expect 3 to 5 years.
-The metered system tracks volume so you can plan; with the non-backwashing Clack, the right approach is an annual lab arsenic test on the treated water to confirm the resin is still working.
+The metered systems track volume so you can plan; the Pioneer cartridge is best monitored with an annual lab arsenic test on the treated water to confirm it is still working.

 What does resin replacement cost?

-Roughly $1,200 to $1,800 for the 2 cubic feet of replacement WQA Gold Seal arsenic-selective resin.
-We can ship it pre-bagged and walk you through the change-out, or you can hire a local water treatment tech.
+Replacement ASM-10-HP resin is $945 per 1 cubic foot box, so $1,890 for the 2 cu ft tanks (the 6 GPM system takes 1.5 boxes).
+We ship it boxed and walk you through the change-out, or you can hire a local water treatment tech.
 Plan on a few hours of work.
+The Pioneer replacement cartridge is $895 and swaps in minutes with a snap-ring, no tools.

 Do I really need a whole-house system, or can I just put an RO under the kitchen sink?